Hi! 😊 I’m Melinda. Welcome to my blog. Thank you for joining us on this journey. It really and truly wouldn’t be the same without you.

-Hi there.
-My name is Melinda, and I’m the person behind this blog.
-I grew up on Bainbridge Island, a five-by-10-mile island in Puget Sound, in a house about a mile from where I live now.
-Despite the one-mile distance from my 1970s hippy-dippy macrobiotic childhood homeschooled on an alfalfa sprout farm in an HOA, I still maintain that my life now is really different than what it was as a child.
+I grew up here on Bainbridge Island, a five-by-10-mile island in Puget Sound, in a house about a mile from where I live now.
+Despite the one-mile distance from my 1970s hippy-dippy macrobiotic childhood homeschooled on an alfalfa sprout farm in an HOA, I still maintain that my life now is really different than it was as a child.

-But there are a lot of things I had as a kid that I want for my kids now.
+But in the fast pace of life today, I have found there are a lot of things I had as a kid that I want for my kids now.
 Like time.
 Lots of time to think, roam, daydream, and just grow up.

-After a divorce and the dissolution of my parents’ business, my single mom and I and my sister moved to Seattle when I was about 12, and I went to Garfield High School.
-I spent my adolescent growing-up years in ’90s grunge garb, reading and running a ton, nannying, and rowing on the Green Lake Crew team.
-I went to the University of Washington and majored in English and creative writing and worked as a nanny, waitress, and sales lady.
-I met my husband in my first class our Freshman year, and we’ve been in love and together for 22 years now–not counting the two-year-break between ages 20 and 22 when we lived apart and dated other people.
+As a kid, after my parents divorced and my parents’ business dissolved, my single mom and I and my sister moved to Seattle, and I went to high school there, spending my adolescent growing-up years in ’90s grunge garb, reading and running a ton, nannying, and rowing on a local crew team.
+After I graduated I went to the University of Washington and majored in English and creative writing.
+I met my husband in my first class our Freshman year, and we’ve been in love and together for 24 years now.
 He’s an amazing illustrator and artist and keeps me inspired to live my best life.

-In college I thought I wanted to be a teacher, but when I traveled to Europe my senior year, I came back from 7 months away broke as all get-out and got a job at Amazon, back when all they sold were books.
+In college I thought I wanted to be a teacher, but when I traveled to Europe my senior year, I came back from 7 months away and got a marketing job at Amazon, back when all they sold were books.
 That curved my trajectory over to office work and I stayed in various writing and marketing roles for my career after that.
-After graduating from the UW, we lived in California for about five years and crawled our way up the coast where I completed an MFA in creative writing at Mills College in Oakland.

 I think I returned to my island because it felt like it was calling me to finish up my work here.
 When I left, I still thought our little island was the best place on earth.
 Crossing the water from Seattle to here as an adult, seagulls dancing and waves sparkling while our ferry cut through the water, I couldn’t find a reason to not still feel that way.
 On a sunny, clear day, Puget Sound can feel like you’ve entered a magical realm, with paradise painted in panorama around you.

-I live with my husband and two kids in an old, beautiful 1901 yellow farmhouse on five rolling green acres with orchards, gardens, a chicken coop, art studio and writing studio, and permaculture gardens.
+My husband and I and our two kids live in an old, beautiful 1901 yellow farmhouse on five rolling green acres with orchards, gardens, a chicken coop, art studio and writing studio, and permaculture gardens.
 It’s the home that I dreamed about since I was old enough to realize that people could have different lives in different houses.
 When we first stepped on the property here, I felt all the stories I would write, all the stories our kids would live, and all the generations that would cross the land after us.

 Eating Buckets is my blog about all kinds of stuff.
 You’ll find loads of details here about gardening and farming and cooking and restoring our farmhouse.
 I’ll make your mouth water with juicy apples and plums and pears from our orchards and recipes for pickles from our hugelkultur beds.
-You’ll probably also see updates about budgets and the cost of groceries because I am trying to live ala Animal Vegetable Miracle for a year and see if we can garden our way into a non-consumer life and save buckets of money by eating buckets of produce.
-You’ll see pictures of our 16 chickens and their eggs and our Luna-dog, a black wavy Portuguese Waterdog who races at breakneck speed whenever the sun comes out–and especially when she has something to chase.
+Recipes on this blog will be gluten-free and will be made from fresh whole ingredients that you can customize to your diet–whether you’re vegetarian, vegan, omnivore, or just a lover of fresh food.
+You’ll probably also see updates about budgets and the cost of groceries because I am trying to live ala Animal Vegetable Miracle and see if we can garden our way into a non-consumer life and save buckets of money by eating buckets of produce.
+You’ll see pictures of our 12 chickens (whom we consider our pets) and their eggs (which we eat and share with friends) and our Luna-dog, a black wavy Portuguese Waterdog who races at breakneck speed whenever the sun comes out–and especially when she has something to chase.

 Eating Buckets was inspired by food, by our farmland, by buckets of winter rain, and my realization that my life has been a process, since early childhood, of building empathy through experience, sometimes very difficult ones, but I can eat ’em and grow fat and proud from every one of them.
 I’m not going to retreat quietly and let anyone else win my life but me–and isn’t that what happens when you live a life so big that it drowns you sometimes?
 There’s crazy luck in here, too, insane love and life that shines out and obliterates the cobwebs.
 If I focus on the gratitude it fills me and overflows.
 I want to share that with you.
 I want to take it all in and eat buckets of it together.
 I’ll take buckets over boredom any day.
 So here’s to more eating, more buckets, and hopefully more buckets of laughter than tears.